gvwilson/thirdbit/_posts/2019/04/2019-04-10-what-docs-and-when.md

     since it explains what and why,
     but most people don't think of reports that way.

+The dashed arrows returning to unconscious incompetence are there to show that when something changes or a new feature comes out, everyone is initially thrown back to the first stage: they don't even know what they don't know.
+The jargon term for them is *false beginner*: someone who would score as poorly as a true beginner on a knowledge test, but would progress much (much) more rapidly because of their prior exposure.
+If we want to make this diagram more accurate, we should have an overview arrow linking directly from unconscious incompetence to conscious competence because people who have been using a product proficiently for several years can often skip the tutorial stage and jump straight to competent use once they've been told something exists and where to find the manual pages for it.

-This list doesn't encompass everything, but I think most of what's not here can fit into it or be explained in terms of it:
+This list doesn't encompass everything, but I think most of what's not here can fit into it or be explained in terms of it.
+The key is to distinguish content from presentation, i.e., what's being delivered from how it's being delivered:

 -   A *workshop* is a way to deliver a tutorial;
     a *book* is another,